iaceene/Born2be_Root/README.md

 5. **Logical Extent (LE)**: The corresponding unit in a logical volume.

 LVM is ideal for environments that require flexibility, scalability, and efficient storage management, but it may be complex for simpler setups.

 ---

-# What is AppArmor?

-AppArmor ("Application Armor") is a Linux kernel security module that enables system administrators to restrict a program's capabilities using profiles.
-These profiles define what the program can do (e.g., network access, file permissions).
-AppArmor provides **Mandatory Access Control (MAC)**, supplementing traditional Unix **Discretionary Access Control (DAC)**.

----